open-edge-insights/eii-core/README.md

 Please note that the first time build of EIS containers may take ~70 minutes depending on the n/w speed.

 A successful run will open Visualizer UI with results of video analytics for all video usecases.

+# Custom Udfs

+The following are the two Custom Udfs workflow which EIS supports:

+1. Build / Run custom udfs as standalone applications

+   For running custom udfs as standalone application one must download the video-custom-udfs repo and refer [CustomUdfs/README.md](CustomUdfs/README.md)

+2. Build / Run custom udfs in VI or VA

+   For running custom udfs either in VI or VA one must refer [VideoIngestion/docs/custom_udfs_doc.md](VideoIngestion/docs/custom_udfs_doc.md)

 # Etcd Secrets and MessageBus Endpoint Configuration